Skip to main content

 The insured was in a car accident that was clearly caused by the other party.
 The other party claimed they lost consciousness and had no recollection of events immediately preceding or following the incident.
 To support this defense, they had a doctor testify, who concluded that it was possible but impossible to confirm whether the party lost consciousness.

-In this case, the court decided the jury would not consider the sudden medical emergency defense because there was not enough evidence to confirm the loss of consciousness occurred before the accident.
+In this case, the court decided the jury would not consider the sudden medical emergency defense because there was not enough evidence to confirm that the loss of consciousness occurred before the accident.
 Because, unless the loss of consciousness occurred before and directly contributed to the incident, there can be no sudden medical emergency.

 The Importance of the Foreseeability Factor: Was it Actually an Emergency?